williamnyren/TensorFlow-GPU-installation-guide/README.md

 ## Verifying Installation

-To confirm that TensorFlow is configured to use your GPU, run the following script:
+To confirm that TensorFlow is configured to use your GPU, create a new Python file and run the following script:

 ```python
 import tensorflow as tf